edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

          ```
         !!! note
             Need to wait for sometime for the services to be fully up before executing the next set of commands.
-            Make a note of the Consul ACL token and the JWT token generated which are needed to map credentials and execute apis.
+            Securely store Consul ACL token and the JWT token generated which are needed to map credentials and execute apis.
+            It is not recommended to store these secrets in cleartext in your machine.

         ```bash
         make get-consul-acl-token